pamelaglownia/Car_Sharing/README.md

 3. Log in as a customer:
    - rent a car,
    - return rented car,
-   - read information about your rented car.
+   - read information about rented car.

 ### Motivation ###